azalenamaria/Reminder_App_5035/README.md

 This app is used to manage daily tasks with categories and priorities.
 As it is state only, reloading the app will reset all data.

 For the initial release:
- - In memory, create, read, update, and delete tasks in memory.
+ - In memory, create, read, update, and delete tasks.
  - Categorize tasks
  - Set priority levels (Low, Medium, High, Urgent).
  - Filet tasks by category and priority.